Terminology, termbases and glossaries

-Glossary is a collection of term entries.
-An term entry contains a set of sections where each specifies the term in one language.
-For example if we have a term entry that specifies the text used in the cancel button and the entry contains English, Finnish, German and Japanese sections, the term would look like this:
+Terminology (Wikipedia) is a group of specialized words or meanings, term entries, to be used to get more consistent translations.
+Termbase is a collection of term entries.
+A term entry contains a set of sections where each specifies the term in one language.
+For example, if we have a term entry that specifies the text used in the cancel button and the entry contains English, Finnish, German, and Japanese sections, the term would look like this:

 Each entry and section can have several optional properties that give extra information about the entry or section.
-For example there could be term location property that contains Push button to indicate that term is used as a button caption.
-Translations in glossaries are considered to be high quality and carefully checked.
+For example, there could be term location property that contains the Push button to indicate that the term is used as a button caption.
+Translations in glossaries are considered to be of high quality and carefully checked.
 This is why it is recommended to use them instead of your custom translations.
-Glossaries are used to make translations consistent.
+Terminology is used to make translations consistent.

-Editable glossary is a database glossary where you can add new items, import items from termonology files, edit existing items and remove items.
-Soluling supports two kind of editable glossaries:
+Termbase is a database where you can add new items, import items from terminology files, edit existing items, and remove items.
+Soluling supports two kind of termbases:

 TermBase eXchange file.
 This is the recommended format because it is the only file format that is designed to store terminology data.